Skip to main content

 ★★★★★

-MFP made me feel like a failure for missing my calorie target.
-SNAQ made me feel like I understood my body for the first time.
+MyFitnessPal made me feel like a failure for missing my calorie target.
+SNAQ made me feel like I finally understood my body's response to food.

 Frequently asked.